 There are two ways of buying through public auctions - either directly from one of the two major auction houses (IAAI and Copart), or through a broker like Dashub (which I never learned to pronounce).

 You can bid directly through IAAI or Copart, but NOT in California without an appropriate business license.
 In certain states, you need to have a broker's license.

 So if you want to bid on a motorcycle in a location where you don't need a brokers license… go through Copart.

-To keep shipping costs low, I prioritized motorcycle auction inventory in a few nearby states to CA: WA, OR and NV.
+To keep shipping costs low, I prioritised motorcycle auction inventory in a few nearby states to CA: WA, OR and NV.
 Unfortunately, it’s all very low inventory.
 Purchasing a motorcycle from out-of-state also presents some paperwork questions I didn't want to go through.

 Bidding through a broker

 The other major option is to go through a broker, who then bids at Copart for you.